Drosera rotundifolia (Round-leaved Sundew)

 Leaf blades are green to red, round or nearly so, wider than long, 1/8 to 4/10 inch long and ¼ to ¾ inch wide, the upper surface covered with red, sticky tipped glandular hairs that trap insects, the underside smooth.
 Leaf stalks are flat with fine glandular hairs, green or red, ½ to 2 inches long, attached in a rosette or spaced out alternately on the lower part of the stem when growing in moss.
 The flowering stem is smooth and slender, typically red.

-There are 5 species of Drosera in Minnesota, including 1 hybrid, all of which have more or less the same flower and grow in the same kind of habitat.
+There are 4 species of Drosera in Minnesota, plus 1 record of a hybrid (Drosera x obovata), all of which have more or less the same flower and grow in the same kind of habitat.
 The shape of the leaf blade is primarily what distinguishes one species from another: Spoon-leaved Sundew (D. intermedia) has spatula shaped blades, English Sundew (D. anglica) and Linear-leaved Sundew (D. linearis) are longer and more narrow.
 Round-leaved Sundew is circumboreal throughout the northern hemisphere and on the Island of New Guinea in the South Pacific.
 It is the most common and widespread species in Minnesota but its boggy habitat and size (even in sandier locations) makes it often over looked.
 A carnivorous plant many people are familiar with it from childhood science classes, but for too many people the fascination with plants ended there.

 - Round-leaved Sundew plant